AbdulMoizz31/e-commerce-ui/README.md

 - Delete items from the cart.  (working...)
 - Modify product quantities in the cart.  (working...)

+## Getting Started

+Follow these instructions to get a copy of the project up and running on your local machine.

 ## Installation

 1. Clone the repository to your local machine using the following command: